suganth1997/the-method-video-files/the_method/script.md

 * The notion between geometry and algebra become more clearer with the works of Descartes and Fermat, which gave the analytical geometry we study at elementary level in schools

-* Maybe if they were born at Syracuse, the brachistochrone problem might've been proposed at ancient Greece itself.
+* Maybe if they were born at Syracuse, the brachistochrone problem might've been solved at ancient Greece itself.

 ## Conclude